ais2397/sys2syz/README.md

 ## References
 TODO

-This tools is developed by Ayushi Sharma
+This tool is developed by Ayushi Sharma